Young Turks: Young Turk Revolution

 In 1908, the Macedonian Question was facing the Ottoman Empire.
 Tsar Nicholas II and Franz Joseph, who were both interested in the Balkans, started implementing policies, beginning in 1897, which brought on the last stages of the Balkanization process.
 By 1903, there were discussions on establishing administrative control by Russian and Austrian advisory boards in the Macedonian provinces.
-Abdulhamid was forced to accept this idea, although for quite a while he was able to subvert its implementation.
+Abdul Hamid was forced to accept this reform package, although for quite a while he was able to subvert its implementation.

 However, eventually, signs were showing that this policy game was coming to an end.
-On May 13, 1908, the leadership of the CUP, with the newly gained power of its organization, was able to communicate to Sultan Abdulhamid II the unveiled threat that "the [Ottoman] dynasty would be in danger" if he were not to bring back the Ottoman constitution that he had previously suspended since 1878.
-On June 12, 1908, the Third Army, which was in Macedonia, began its march towards the Palace in Constantinople.
-Although initially resistant to the idea of giving up absolute power, Abdulhamid was forced on July 24, 1908, to restore the constitution, beginning the Second Constitutional Era of the Ottoman Empire.
+On 13 May 1908, the leadership of the CUP, with the newly gained power of its organization, was able to communicate to Sultan Abdul Hamid II the unveiled threat that "the [Ottoman] dynasty would be in danger" if he were not to bring back the Ottoman constitution that he had previously suspended since 1878.
+By June, Unionist officers of the Third Army mutinied and threatened to march on Constantinople.
+Although initially resistant to the idea of giving up absolute power, Abdul Hamid was forced on 24 July 1908, to restore the constitution, beginning the Second Constitutional Era of the Ottoman Empire.

-Second Constitutional Era
+Aftermath

+After the revolution, the Young Turks formalized their differences in ideology by forming political clubs.
+Two main parties formed: more liberal and pro-decentralization Young Turks formed the Liberty Party and later the Freedom and Accord Party.
+The Turkish nationalist and pro-centralization wing among the Young Turks remained in the CUP.
+The groups' power struggle continued until 1913, after the CUP took over following Mahmud Shevket Pasha's assassination.
+They brought the Ottoman Empire into World War I on the side of the Central Powers during the war.

-During the parliamentary recess of this era, the Young Turks held their first open Congress at Salonica, on September–October 1911.
+During the parliamentary recess of this era, the Young Turks held their first open congress at Salonica, on September–October 1911.
 There, they proclaimed a series of policies involving the disarming of Christians and preventing them from buying property, Muslim settlements in Christian territories, and the complete Ottomanization of all Turkish subjects, either by persuasion or by the force of arms.
-The unity among the Young Turks that originated from the Young Turk Revolution began to splinter in face of the realities of the ongoing dissolution of the Ottoman Empire, especially with the onset of the Balkan Wars in 1912.
 By 1913, the CUP banned all other political parties, creating a one party state.
 The Ottoman Parliament became a rubber stamp and real policy debate was held within the CUP's Central Committee.